dereksonderegger/444/docs/06_FlowControl.md

 Run this code several times until you get both cases several times.
 Notice that in the Environment tab in RStudio, the value of the variable `result` changes as you execute the code repeatedly.

-To provide a more statistically interesting example of when we might use an if else statement, consider the calculation of a p-value in a 1-sample t-test with a two-sided alternative.
-Recall the calculate was:
+To provide a more statistically interesting example of when we might use an `if else` statement, consider the calculation of a p-value in a 1-sample t-test with a two-sided alternative.
+Recall that the calculation was:

 * If the test statistic t is negative, then p-value = $2*P\left(T_{df} \le t \right)$